-In contrast, these counts suggest that there has been no significant change in the abundance of bird species recently re-introduced to Zealandia in surrounding parks and reserves.
+In contrast, these counts suggest that there has been no significant increase in the abundance of any of the other bird species recently re-introduced to Zealandia in surrounding parks and reserves over the past five years.
 This result indicates that one or more factors continue to limit these species' ability to establish functional populations beyond Zealandia's predator-proof fence.
 For example, NI robins are known to be relatively strong dispersers, with juvenile birds capable of dispersing up to 11 km from their natal territories in forested habitat (Oppel & Beaven 2004; Richard 2007).
-Despite this, and despite the fact that a large and highly productive NI robin population has been present in Zealandia since at least 2003 (McGavin 2009; Empson & Fastier 2013), NI robins were not detected at any five-minute bird count stations in 2014 and are seldom reported by local citizen scientists at distances greater than around 1 km from Zealandia (Figure 3.14).
+Despite this, and despite the fact that a large and highly productive NI robin population has been present in Zealandia since at least 2003 (McGavin 2009; Empson & Fastier 2013), NI robins have only been detected at a single five-minute bird count station over the past five years and are seldom reported by local citizen scientists at distances greater than around 1 km from Zealandia (Figure 3.14).